abridged/collabland-dev/help-docs/key-features/bot-subscription.md

 - **24-hour Balance Checks for Everyone:**
   All plans, including Starter, now include daily automated ownership checks ensuring your roles and gated spaces always stay accurate and secure.

-### Grace Period for Existing Communities

-All new communities are automatically on the Verified Members model as of **November 12, 2025**.
-Existing communities have a **grace period until December 1, 2025** to review their usage and move into the plan that best fits, or stay where they are if their current plan already aligns with their Verified Member count.

-During this period, your plan continues operating as before.
-No changes or disruptions occur automatically.

 ### What Happens if You’re Over Your Verified Member Limit